hikeventures/hikeventures.github.io/_posts/performance/2014-03-03-best-rain-pants.markdown

 # URL: http://www.hikeventures.com/best-rain-pants/
 ---

 Here is my <a rel="nofollow" href="#table">selection</a> of the best lightweight rain pants of 2019 for your next hiking or backpacking adventure.
+We make a commission for purchases made through the following links which will help us to keep this blog running.

 Also have a look on my selection of the best <a rel="nofollow" href="http://www.hikeventures.com/best-rain-jackets/">rain jacket</a> for your next trip.

 <img src="https://c2.staticflickr.com/8/7206/13685518345_b56a9a77d8_b.jpg" width="992" height="662" alt="Best Rain Pants 2019" >